 The shop stocks lots of different types of model railway equipment including

 Australian, British and American prototypes.
-Open Tuesdays to Sunday except Public Holidays.
+Open Tuesdays to Saturdays from 9.30am except Public Holidays.
 One of the offerings from Junction Hobbies that can’t be found in most other Hobby Shops is their kits of the SAR “Red Hen” railcars.

 Ozrail Model Trains